 We believe that research is care.
-Nova Scotia Health is changing people’s lives through research by championing advances in therapy and leveraging multidisciplinary approaches to improve access to care.
-Physicians, nurses, and clinical care teams work in a collaborative environment with academic partners to translate research insights into improved patient and systems outcomes.
-Leveraging our globally renowned research strengths enables us to effectively work toward our vision and goals to transform health for Nova Scotians
+Nova Scotia Health is changing people’s lives through research by championing advances in therapies and leveraging multidisciplinary approaches to improve access to care.
+Physicians, nurses, researchers, and clinical care teams work in a collaborative environment with academic partners to translate research insights into improved patient and systems outcomes.
+Leveraging our globally renowned research strengths enables us to effectively work toward our vision and goals to transform health for Nova Scotians.

 Deep research experience

 We currently oversee active clinical research in at least 30 major disciplines including specialty areas such as brain repair, cancer, cardiac sciences, and enteroviruses.
-The QEII is the regional centre for the Canadian HIV Trials Network, plus, our close affiliation with Dalhousie University Faculty of Medicine ensures strong basic research support and maximum crossover from laboratory to clinical application.
+The QEII is the regional centre for the Canadian HIV Trials Network and the Centre of Excellence in Surgical Robotics, plus, our close affiliation with Dalhousie University ensures strong basic research support and maximum crossover from laboratory to clinical application.

 Current research areas